Clarity is the state of being clear or transparent. Diamond clarity is the presence or absence of characteristics called inclusions in the diamond.

 Since many inclusions and blemishes are very small, and can be difficult to see with the naked eye, they are graded at 10x magnification.
 Grading at 10x is an industry standard to determine the final clarity grade of the diamond.

 Diamond graders plot the inclusions they see in the diamond on a diagram which is included on diamond grading reports.
-See how AGS Lab diamond graders plot diamonds.
+Learn more about how to interpret a plot on the report.

 Clarity grade is determined on a scale of decreasing clarity from the highest clarity (Flawless or FL) to the lowest clarity (Included 3, or I3).